-Sexual Harassment, like other forms of harassment on the basis of color, race, religion, gender, national origin, and disability, is recognized by County, State and Federal regulations to be against the law.
-Recent interpretations of Title IX of the Educational Amendments similarly delineate Sexual Harassment as discriminatory and unlawful.
+Sexual Harassment, like other forms of harassment on the basis of color, race, religion, gender, national origin, and disability, is recognized by County, State and Federal laws and regulations to be against the law.

 This policy prohibits all forms of sexual misconduct.
 This broad term includes, but is not limited to, acts of sexual harassment, sexual violence, sexual coercion, sexual threats or intimidations, domestic violence, dating violence, sexual assault, stalking, and cyber-stalking.
-Refer to Section I-C ("Definitions of Sexual Harassment and Sexual Violence"), as well as to the College's Annual Security Report, for a complete list of definitions and prohibited acts.
+Refer to Policy Part I, sub-part A ("Definitions of Sexual Harassment and Sexual Violence"), as well as to the College's Annual Security Report, for a complete list of definitions and prohibited acts.